passiomatic/sunny-land/README.md

 ## Run locally

-Clone the repo and on the command line run Elm's `reactor` command:
+Clone the repo and on the command line run Elm's `reactor`:

 ```
 elm reactor
 ```

-And the point your browser to <http://localhost:8000/src/Main.elm>
+Then point your browser to <http://localhost:8000/src/Main.elm>

 ## How this thing works